muflone/django-remotes/docs/server.md

 - `apilog_include_arguments` - a boolean value to include or exclude the API requests arguments (its data) in the Api logs data

-- `apilog_filter_users` - a list of comma separated user names to exclude from the logging

 ---

 ## Registration token